ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 command-line parser, with all of the bells and whistles, declaratively or procedurally. @web_github_clap_readme

-To use aynschronous programming in Rust we need a asynchronous runtime, so we will use the most popular one tokio.
+To use asynchronous programming in Rust we need a asynchronous runtime, so we will use the most popular one tokio.
 Tokio is an event-driven, non-blocking I/O platform for writing asynchronous applications with the Rust programming language.
 At a high level, it provides a few major components: